-As it is with most utilities, the Cayman Islands' economic situation influences electricity sales.
-Any significant change in the customers' ability to earn, an increase in the number of unoccupied rental properties and a lack of property development and economic growth on Grand Cayman ("the Island") are all factors which impact the amount of sales generated.
+As it is with most utilities, the island's economic situation influences electricity sales.
+Any significant change in the customers' ability to earn, an increase in the number of unoccupied rental properties and a lack of property development and economic growth on the island are all factors which impact the amount of sales generated.

-Sales for the Third Quarter 2013 totalled 145.7 million kilowatt-hours ("kWh"), a decrease of 3.4 million kWh in comparison to 149.1 million kWh for the Third Quarter 2012.
-Third Quarter 2013 kWh sales were negatively impacted by rainy weather conditions that affected customer's air conditioning load during that period more significantly when compared to the same period last year.
+Sales for the Third Quarter 2013 totalled 145.7 million kWh, a decrease of 3.4 million kWh in comparison to 149.1 million kWh for the Third Quarter 2012.
+Third Quarter 2013 kWh sales were negatively impacted by rainy weather conditions that affected customer air conditioning load during that period more significantly when compared to the same period last year.
 The average monthly rainfall for the Third Quarter 2013 was 7.6 inches as compared to average monthly rainfall of 6.5 inches for Third Quarter 2012.